mmiranda222/.statsuite/content/configurations/de-analytics/google-tag-manager.md

 ![GTM - container ID](/dotstatsuite-documentation/images/gtm-container-id.png)

 #### Retrieve the containers default settings
 The settings of the containers are configurations in .json files already prepared and maintained by our developers, and required in the next steps of GTM setup.
-They contain all specific tags and triggers created in advance for tracking data explorer and data viewers' usages and statistics.
+They contain all specific tags, triggers and variables created in advance for tracking data explorer and data viewers' usages and statistics.

 Download  the two following .json files:
   - <a href="/dotstatsuite-documentation/assets/GTM-template/gtm-data-explorer.json" download>data-explorer</a>
   - <a href="/dotstatsuite-documentation/assets/GTM-template/gtm-data-viewer.json" download>data-viewer</a>

+**Note**  that it is also possible to change, for compatibility with a previous version of your usage of GTM or GA, or for business reasons, to modify the names and definitions of these tags, triggers and variables before importing them into the containers.

 #### Import the containers settings
 After having downloaded the pre-configured containers settings, you now need to import it into GTM.